Here's What Martha Serves at Her Super Bowl Party

 When it comes to the Super Bowl, Martha, like some of us, is a fan of the food more than the football.
 Crowd-pleasing snacks like chicken wings (along with plenty of beer) are hard to resist.
-As the Denver Broncos and the Carolina Panthers face off this Sunday in Super Bowl 50, Martha will be serving recipes from her latest book Appetizers -- as well as her favorite nachos.
+When the two top teams face off, Martha will be ready with her winning selection of game day appetizers.
+Ahead, find her go-to recipes.

-Tortilla chips are topped with refried beans, Monterey Jack and Cheddar cheeses plus pickled and fresh jalapenos and canned black olives, and a little chili sauce then baked -- it takes less than 10 minutes to achieve nacho nirvana.
+Tortilla chips are topped with refried beans, Monterey jack and cheddar cheeses, pickled and fresh jalapeños, canned black olives, and a little chili sauce before being baked.
+It takes less than 10 minutes to achieve this nacho nirvana, otherwise known as our Ultimate Nachos.
 Sour cream, fresh cilantro, and chopped tomatoes are the cool, fresh garnishes.
-Serve these right before kick off.
+Martha likes to serve these right before kick off.

-Buffalo hot wings are the main game -- few can say no to these spicy wings and that rich Blue Cheese Dipping Sauce.
+Of course, no game day would be complete without Buffalo hot wings—Martha knows that few can say no to these spicy wings and that rich blue cheese dipping sauce.

-Totally classic, a cheese ball works for a swanky cocktail party but is also at home on a game day spread.
-Martha's favorite is creamy and delicious, mango chutney adds an unexpected flavor and the crunchy coating of toasted pecans is the perfect contrast.
+Totally classic, a cheese ball works for a swanky cocktail party but is also at home on a game-day spread.
+Martha's favorite is a creamy and delicious Cheddar Cheese Ball; mango chutney adds an unexpected flavor and the crunchy coating of toasted pecans is the perfect contrast.
 Best of all, it can be made-ahead!

-And to drink, sure there will be beer, but Martha also likes to serve something fruity and strong -- preferably a drink with a kick of bourbon, like this take on the Arnold Palmer.
-No Game Day host has time to be shaking cocktails but a pitcher of something ticks all the boxes.
+Every game-day event will have beer, but Martha also likes to serve something fruity and strong— preferably a drink with a kick of bourbon, like this Citrus Arnold Palmer.
+No host has time to be shaking cocktails on demand, but a pitcher of something ticks all the boxes.